sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 ---
-title: "Zapier tutorial"
+title: "Advanced Zapier tutorial"
 hidden: true

 ---

+TODOO ON PUBLISH:

+- publish the zaps  https://zapier.com/app/zaps/folder/1370975 and update links to them!

 This topic describes an example two-Zap workflow for Zapier:

-1. Every time you receive an email in Gmail with a 1040 document attached, trigger Sensible to extract data from it and output the extraction as a spreadsheet.
+1. Every time you receive an email in Gmail with a 1040 document attached, Zapier triggers Sensible to 1. extract data from it and 2. output the extraction as a spreadsheet.
-2. Every time Sensible extracts a document, check that it's a 1040.
-If so, upload the extracted spreadsheet to a folder in Google drive.
+2. Every time Sensible extracts a document, Zapier checks that it's a 1040.
+If so, Zapier upload the outputted spreadsheet to a folder in Google drive.

 Prerequisite: Configure 1040 extractions in Sensible
 ----